espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 Why do I need to connect a 499 Ω resistor to U0TXD for ESP32-S3?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - The 499 Ω resistor is reserved for the U0TXD to suppress 80 MHz harmonics.
+  The 499 Ω resistor is reserved for the U0TXD to suppress 80 MHz harmonics.
 For more information, please refer to `《ESP32­S3 Series Hardware Design Guidelines》 <https://www.espressif.com/sites/default/files/documentation/esp32-s3_hardware_design_guidelines_en.pdf>`_.

 --------------

 How to calibrate the ESP32-S3 ADC in hardware?
 -------------------------------------------------------------------------------------------------------------------------------

-  - The ESP32-S3 already has the ADC calibrated in hardware on the chip.
+  ESP32-S3 already has the ADC calibrated in hardware on the chip.
 ESP32-S3 ADCs can be sensitive to noise, resulting in large differences in ADC readings.
 Depending on the usage scenario, you may need to connect a bypass capacitor (e.g. 100 nF ceramic capacitor) to the ADC input pads for minimising noise.
 In addition, multi-sampling can be used to further mitigate the effects of noise.

 --------------

 How to design an automatic download circuit based on the ESP32 series chip?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - You can refer to the hardware design of the automatic download circuit in the `ESP32-DevKitC V4 schematic <https://dl.espressif.com/dl/schematics/esp32_devkitc_v4-sch.pdf>`_.
+  You can refer to the hardware design of the automatic download circuit in the `ESP32-DevKitC V4 schematic <https://dl.espressif.com/dl/schematics/esp32_devkitc_v4-sch.pdf>`_.

 ---------------

 Which crystal oscillator should be used on the ESP8266 chip?
 ---------------------------------------------------------------------------------------------------------------------------------------------

-  - The ESP8266 chip requires the 26 MHz crystal oscillators to start the chip.
+  The ESP8266 chip requires the 26 MHz crystal oscillators to start the chip.
 The crystal precision should be ±10 PPM.
 For details, please refer to `《ESP8266 Hardware Design Guidelines》 <https://www.espressif.com/sites/default/files/documentation/esp8266_hardware_design_guidelines_en.pdf>`_.

 -------------

 Do the ESP32-C2, ESP32-C3 and ESP32-C6 chips support external PSRAM chips?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - ESP32-C2, ESP32-C3, and ESP32-C6 do not support external PSRAM chips.
+  ESP32-C2, ESP32-C3, and ESP32-C6 do not support external PSRAM chips.

 -------------